Why does PPFC use eggshell calcium instead of ground bone in their products?

 What else is in the spent grain treats?

-Are they preservative free?
+Are the treats preservative free?

 Yes.
 To avoid the use of preservatives we bake our treats and then continue to bake them for 2-3 hours to assure the spent grains are dry.
 The result is a very dry cracker that dogs love for its taste and crunch.
+This is a true definition of a biscuit.

 Do you have any gluten/wheat free/grain free options?